sherwin-ad/my_tutorials/kubernetes/owen_kubernetes_lecture.md

 - The container runtime is the underlying software that is used to run containers.
 In our case it happens to be Docker.

-### 6. Kubelet
+### 6. Kubelet (Captain of the ships)

 - Kubelet is the agent that runs on each node in the cluster.
-The agent is responsible for making sure that the containers are running on the nodes as expected.
+- The agent is responsible for making sure that the containers are running on the nodes as expected.

+### Kube-proxy service

+- ensures that the necessary rules are in place on the worker nodes to allow the containers running on them to reach each other.
+- helps in enabling communication between services within the cluster.

 ## Master vs Worker Nodes